PandaWithBandana/lan-party-seatmap-remaked/README.md

 # About:
 This is a Seatmap for LAN-Party hosters.
 This is only seatmap, no ticket system You'll have to make every account for every paid attendee.
-Easy to use.
-Just run /install.php and follow the setup steps.
 It's pure PHP, no frameworks or other extra shit needed.

 # Requirements: